Navier-Stokes-Cahn-Hilliard system in a $3$D perforated domain with free slip and source term: Existence and homogenization: Introduction

-From an analytical perspective, diffuse–interface models and, in particular, the NSCH system have been investigated extensively in bounded domains with standard boundary conditions, we refer the readers to \cite{CH01,CH02,CH03,CH04,CH05,CH06}.
-A comprehensive fluid–mechanical overview of diffuse–interface methods and their relation to sharp–interface limits is given in \cite{anderson1998diffuse}.
-The local existence of weak solutions in $3$D is presented in \cite{boyer1999mathematical} for the case of unmatched viscosity.
-In \cite{abels_garcke_grun_2012}, authors present a frame–indifferent NSCH model for two incompressible fluids with densities.
-For matched densities, the existence of weak solutions and an associated energy law for a diffuse–interface model of two viscous incompressible fluids is established in \cite{abels2009diffuse}, while the existence with degenerate mobility and density contrast in three space dimensions is established in \cite{abels_depner_garcke_2013}.
-Various extensions of the NSCH framework incorporating additional physical effects (e.g.\ surfactants, thermal fluctuations or different rheologies) have been analyzed in the literature, but almost exclusively in fixed, non–perforated domains and under no–slip boundary conditions.
-In \cite{CHB01}, the authors considered the NSCH system with boundary conditions that account for a moving contact line slip velocity.
-The NSCH system with linear source term, called NSCH-Oono is considered in \cite{CHS01}.
-More recently, a two–phase flow model coupling Brinkman-type momentum equations with convective Cahn–Hilliard dynamics in porous media have been proposed and analyzed in \cite{twophase_CH_Brinkman}, including systems with dynamic boundary conditions.
-For a detailed presentation for stationary Navier-Stokes with Navier-slip boundary condition, see \cite{tapia2021stokes}.
+The NSCH system in bounded domains with standard boundary conditions has been studied extensively \cite{CH01,CH02,CH03,CH04,CH05,CH06}, with a fluid--mechanical overview of diffuse--interface methods given in \cite{anderson1998diffuse}.
+Local existence of weak solutions in $3$D for unmatched viscosities is shown in \cite{boyer1999mathematical}, and a frame--indifferent model for two fluids of different densities is developed in \cite{abels_garcke_grun_2012}.
+For matched densities, existence of weak solutions and an associated energy law are established in \cite{abels2009diffuse}, and existence with degenerate mobility and density contrast in $3$D in \cite{abels_depner_garcke_2013}.
+Extensions incorporating surfactants, thermal fluctuations, or different rheologies have so far been confined to fixed, non--perforated domains with no--slip conditions; exceptions include a moving contact-line slip velocity \cite{CHB01}, a linear-source (NSCH-Oono) variant \cite{CHS01}, and a Brinkman-type two-phase model with dynamic boundary conditions \cite{twophase_CH_Brinkman}.
+For stationary Navier--Stokes equations with Navier-slip boundary conditions, see \cite{tapia2021stokes}.